Due to the coronavirus pandemic, this program will not run in 2021.

-Fellowship participants work 15 hours per week at Watershed and 15 hours per week at Morning Dew Farm.
+Fellowship participants work approximately 15 hours per week at Watershed and 15 hours per week at Morning Dew Farm.
 The work at Watershed includes mixing clay and glazes, stacking wood for kiln firings, and helping with kitchen cleanup and grounds maintenance.
 On the farm, fellows can expect to work in the vegetable gardens helping with planting, weeding, harvesting, and farm maintenance.

 Fellows live in resident artist housing (double occupancy rooms with shared bath facilities) and enjoy meals with Watershed artists and staff.
-They receive free studio space and have unlimited access to the studio in the evenings and on weekends.
+They receive dedicated studio space and have unlimited access to the studio in the evenings and on weekends.
 Materials and firing costs are covered by the fellowship.

 The fellowship session occurs in tandem with a Watershed residency session.
 Fellows will have the opportunity to live and work alongside the artists-in-residence, sharing meals and studio space with the group.